 - Applicants must have earned a clinical or research doctorate, including PhD, ScD, DrPH, MD, DO, DC, ND, DDS, DMD, DNS or equivalent doctoral degree at the time of appointment and demonstrate commitment to conducting CER, applied to PCOR.

 At the time of the award, applicant must have a “full-time” appointment at Yale University.

-- Applicants must be able to commit a minimum of nine person-months (75% of full-time professional effort) conducting research career development activities associated with this award for a two or three year period.
+- Applicants must be able to commit a minimum of nine person-months (75% of full-time professional effort) conducting research career development activities associated with this award for a two year period.
 The remaining three months (25% effort) can be divided among other research, clinical, and teaching activities only if these activities are consistent with the goals of the award, i.e., the candidate’s development into an independent investigator.

 - Applicants may request as much as $90,000 for salary support plus associated fringe and as much as $20,000 for research support per year.

 - Applicants must be US citizens or non-citizen nationals, or individuals lawfully admitted for permanent residence.
 Additional details on citizenship requirements are available in the HHS Grants Policy Statement.

 - The research experience of applicants should resemble those supported by the individual Mentored Clinical Scientist Development Award (K08), the Mentored Research Scientist Development Award (K01), the Mentored Patient-Oriented Career Development Award (K23), or postdoctoral trainees and fellows appointed to F32 or T32 grants or eligible for K99 grants.
 Scholars to be supported by the institutional career development program must be at the career level for which the planned program is intended and appointed for a two- or three-year period.